occiware/occiware-ozwillo/ldaas-roboconf/README.md

 ## FAQ

-- OCCI Platform can't instanciate more than one VM of each template (Bug, being patched).
-Workaround : create Mongo and Datacore components in the same first instance or / and instantiate another VM template.
 - the mean request number drops but still stays high minutes after a burst of requests.
-Workaround : configure Roboconf to wait some time before replicating the front VM again.
+A specific case is that the mean request number is very high at startup because Datacore startup uses its own REST API.
+Solution : uncomment and increase sleep period in [Roboconf DM action rule](src/main/model/rules.autonomic/autonomicFileDetected.drl).
+- for the simplicity of the demonstration, there is no load balancer that fronts all Datacore webapp instances.
+But this Roboconf application already contains the [Apache component](src/main/model/graph/Apache) of the Roboconf scalability demo, and it is easy to configure it to this end.
 - how to debug VM creation : look for "occi" or "kind" to find OCCI requests in said Roboconf DM logs